 4H2 + CO2 -> CH4 + 2H2O

-Two methanogens that have had their complete genomes sequenced:
+The first methanogens to have had their complete genomes sequenced were:

 [View the data]